Seomoon Tak: Biography

 Seomoon Tak is an alumna of Berklee College of Music in Boston, Massachusetts, and majored in music production and engineering.
 She debuted in 1999 and sold her first album, Asura, over 300,000 copies and her second album, Seomoon Tak II, over 300,000 copies.
 After she debuted in South Korea, she regularly had more than 1,000 live performances per year, and radio and TV shows appearances.
 She released 6 studio albums (Korean), 2 studio albums (Japanese), and 2 single albums, and recorded multiple movie and television soundtracks.
-Marty Friedman, the guitarist of Megadeath, also featured her second Japanese album.
+Marty Friedman, the guitarist of Megadeth, also featured her second Japanese album.

 Besides her recordings, she was cast as Yitzhak, the musical Hedwig and the Angry Inch and Acid Queen, and the musical The Who's Tommy in both Korea and Japan for many years.
 She is the first and only Asian Berklee student who was selected to perform for both "Singer's Night" and "Singer's Showcase" in front of over a thousand audiences at Berklee Performance Center for multiple times.

 In 2012, she appeared on the South Korean singing competition television show I Am a Singer 2.
 She survived for five months until the final round of the season.

 Upon the release of her second single in summer 2013, she started a project band, Seomoon Tak Band, which held several concerts in South Korea.
 Seomoon Tak has been performing in small and large venues around the world, including the latest performances in 2022 in New York City and New Orleans.

 In 2022, Seomoon Tak co-founded the TAK Company, an entertainment, food and beverage servicing company in the U.S. to promote Korean culture and entertainment.

+In 2024, Seomoon Tak sang lead on "The Ballad of the Witches' Road (Lorna Wu's Version)" for Marvel Studios' series Agatha All Along.
+Lorna Wu was lead singer of the 1970s rock band Lorna Wu and the Coral Shore and mother of blood witch Alice Wu-Gulliver, played by Ali Ahn.